vamsireddy22/vamsireddy22.github.io/_posts/2020-05-26-Open-source.markdown

 ![oss]({{"/assets/img/oss.jpg"}})

-In recent times I started contributing to [Jekyll](https://jekyllrb.com/) actually it contains blogs and portfolio themes.
+In recent times I started contributing to [Jekyll](https://jekyllrb.com/) actually it contains blog and portfolio themes.
 I made two pull requests for the two themes.

 An open source project is where the code to a certain project is completely open for everyone.
 That means that anybody can readily see the code that went into a project.
 Open source contribution means contributing to the open source in any manner like changing coding snippets, fixing bugs, changing drafting etc.,